 You can find an ATM near you using CoinATMRadar.
 The nearest crypto ATM might be quite some distance away.
 So it may not be worth the trip.

-Additionally you should note that using a cryptocurrency ATM can be one of the most expensive options to buy crypto.
-Usually they charge approximately an 8.4% fee, but crypto ATM companies are not transparent with their fees.
-As a result you could end up paying as much as 25%.
+You should note that using a cryptocurrency ATM can be one of the most expensive options to buy crypto.
+Usually, they charge approximately an 8.4% fee, but crypto ATM companies are not transparent with their fees.
+As a result, you could end up paying as much as 25%.

 Mutual funds are essentially a fund made up of many investors that pool into the fund.
 They are actively managed by professional money managers.
-The Managers ensure to generate gains or income for investors.
+The Managers are responsible for generating gains or income for investors.

 ETFs (Exchange Traded Funds)